Bubble printing is awesome on its own, but bubble snakes take this fun action art activity to a whole new level! The prints are intricate & colorful.

 To do bubble printing with your bubble snakes, simply lay them down on the poster board.

-Continue blowing bubble snakes and doing your bubble printing.
+Continue blowing bubble snakes and make as many bubble snake prints as you want!

 To try different color palettes, you may want to use a different sock or have more than one bubble snake maker.

-You can scrape off the bubbles to reveal your bubble prints, but Maia liked to blow hers off.
+You can scrape off the bubbles to reveal your bubble prints, but most kids we know prefer to blow theirs off!

 Aren’t the bubble prints amazing?!
 We LOVED doing this and were so impressed by how well it worked.